ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 ## v4.0 Breaking Changes

 ### Drop support for older versions of React
-React and ReactDOM >=15.3 are now required as peer dependencies.
+React and ReactDOM >=16.3 are now required as peer dependencies.

 ### Props
 - `onMenuHide` and `onMenuShow` were removed.
 Use `onMenuToggle` instead.

+### When using custom menu items, you must manually pass a ref to the underlying DOM node.
+`tokenContainer` no longer uses `findDOMNode`, and instead passes an `innerRef` prop to the wrapped component.
+If you are using your own menu item component to render the menu, you must correctly pass this prop the the underlying DOM node.

 ### `option` is now required for a `Token` to be removeable
 Pass `option` as a prop to `Token` (or `tokenContainer` if using your own token markup) so the container can correctly handle the `onRemove` callback.